 Enabling Enterprise Information Systems

 Leading Organisational Change

 Technology and Innovation Management

-An IT management degree gives you strong exposure to key knowledge areas for technology managers.
-You'll learn to handle the management of, for example, information systems, data and analytics, adaptation and digital innovation, machine learning and AI, and cyber security.
+An IT management degree gives you strong exposure to key knowledge areas for tech managers.
+You'll learn to handle to manage, for example, digital systems, data and analytics, adaptation and digital innovation, machine learning and AI, and cyber security.

 Specific learning outcomes may include the ability to:

-- Identify how information systems may be used to provide organisational value
+- Identify how info systems may be used to provide business intelligence

 - Effectively communicate on database design and applications